shuaib/SKHeap/README.md

 SKHeap
 ======

-Just a sample implementation of a HeapSort and MaxHeap.
+Just a sample implementation of a HeapSort algorithm using a custom MaxHeap.

 Heap is a data structure that allows access to maximum element in a set in constant time, while allowing retrieval (pop) of maximum element in O(lgN).
 It also allows insertion in